-Source: FIU Office of Analysis and Informational Management, Tableau Course Enrollment Dashboard c) Headcount Enrollment by Major, for Each College and Campus
+Source: FIU Office of Analysis and Informational Management, Tableau Course Enrollment Dashboard

-The University is made up of nine colleges and two schools: College of Communication, Architecture & The Arts, College of Arts, Sciences & Education, College of Business, College of Engineering and Computing, Honors College, College of Law, Herbert Wertheim College of Medicine, Nicole Wertheim College of Nursing & Health Sciences, Robert Stempel College of Public Health and Social Work, Steven J. Green School of International & Public Affairs, Chaplin School of Hospitality and Tourism Management, and University Graduate School.
+The University is made up of nine colleges and two schools: College of Communication, Architecture & The Arts, College of Arts, Sciences & Education, College of Business, College of Engineering and Computing, Honors College, College of Law, Wertheim College of Medicine, Wertheim College of Nursing & Health Sciences, Stempel College of Public Health and Social Work, School of International & Public Affairs, Chaplin School of Hospitality and Tourism Management, and University Graduate School.
 The Honors College is a program and offers no major.
 Many courses in the Colleges of Arts, Sciences and Education and College of Engineering and Computing are duplicated at each campus.
 The Schools of Hospitality and Tourism Management conduct most of their concentration courses at the Biscayne Bay Campus.